About Neil Swidey

 But his biggest reward is getting to follow his reporting curiosity wherever it leads him, from medicine to parenting to politics.
 He writes often about the intersection of life and technology, having weighed in early on about how Google and smart phones were changing not just how we communicate, but who we are.
 He has profiled celebrities, pro athletes and presidential candidates, but specializes in writing about people who exist without publicists or entourages.

+A native of Somerset, Mass., Neil grew up in a big, close-knit family.
+He graduated from Tufts University, where he has since taught multimedia journalism.
+His first job after college was as founding editor of the Woburn (Mass.)
+Advocate, and he worked as an editor and newsroom manager for several newspapers before shifting to writing full time.
 As an outgrowth of his first book, he founded the Alray Scholars Program, a mentoring and scholarship nonprofit that helps give Boston students a second chance at college.
 This volunteer work has, in turn, given him a deeper understanding of issues around debt, higher education, and income inequality, as evidenced in this piece.

 Neil lives outside Boston with his wife, Denise, who is a chef and TV culinary producer, and their three daughters.

 Neil Swidey engages audiences with powerful, widely applicable lessons that emerged from the five years of research he invested in his acclaimed book, Trapped Under the Sea.
 He has spoken to a variety of groups, from construction foremen and civil engineers to risk managers and biotech researchers.
 At the center of his presentation is an examination of the forces that allow very smart people to make very bad decisions, and how those bad decisions can cascade into life-threatening situations for workers on the front lines.